 The IF function runs a logical test and returns one value for a TRUE result, and another for a FALSE result.
 For example, to "pass" scores above 70: =IF(A1>70,"Pass","Fail").
 More than one condition can be tested by nesting IF functions.
 The IF...

-The Excel MAX function returns the largest numeric value in a range of values.
-The MAX function ignores empty cells, the logical values TRUE and FALSE, and text values.
+The Excel MAX function returns the largest numeric value in the data provided.
+MAX ignores empty cells, the logical values TRUE and FALSE, and text values.

-The Excel MIN function returns the smallest numeric value in a range of values.
+The Excel MIN function returns the smallest numeric value in the data provided.
 The MIN function ignores empty cells, the logical values TRUE and FALSE, and text values.

 Get over 200 Excel shortcuts for Windows and Mac in one handy PDF.